egonSchiele/tarsec/tutorials/5-minute-intro.md

 ![](images/5-minute-intro/inference.png)

-A big benefit of tarsec is it's type inference.
+A big benefit of tarsec is its type inference.
 Let's look at the type of the parser above.

 ```ts
 /*